cetic/honeypot/State Ot Art.md

 * Virtual : use virtualization technology to reproduce a system.
 This solution is low-cost.
 * Hybrid : include a mixture of real and virtual device.
 This solution is coste effective

 To better understand, let's take the example of the wastewater treatment plant.
 "Physical" would be a carbon copy of a processing wastewater plant in production.
 Requiring an identical infrastructure at all levels.
-If the real wastewater plant uses 20 PLCs, the honeypot will use 20 real PLCs.
-The virtual honeypot is a virtual copy of the wastewater plant.
+If the *real* wastewater plant uses 20 PLCs, the honeypot will use 20 real PLCs.
+The **virtual** honeypot is a virtual copy of the wastewater plant.
 Hosted on a machine capable of virtualizing the layers and services of each component.
 Virtualization makes it possible to create the 20 PLCs in such a way that they perfectly imitate the behavior of the real components of the wastewater plant.
-In the case of hybrid, one could quite imagine that the network infrastructure is completely virtualized, but that the PLCs are real physical components.
+In the case of **hybrid**, one could quite imagine that the network infrastructure is completely virtualized, but that the PLCs are real physical components.

 ### Communication interfaces
 The communication interface is the characteristic that defines how the honeypot will be reached and through which interface one will be able to interact with it [^1]: